Notable People

 The novel made Jewish argument pleasurable to outsiders without diluting the argument.

-It took academic satire, Zionist history, American Jewish insecurity, family farce, and historiographical combat and made them run on the same comic current.
+It took academic satire, Zionist history, American Jewish insecurity, family farce, and historiographical combat and made them run on the same comic charge.
 A lot of writers can make ideas readable.
 Fewer can make them funny without making them shallow.
 Cohen can.

 That is why the book mattered beyond the prize.
 It revealed, in a relatively portable form, what his larger body of work had already been doing.